What Is Hardware Attached on Top (HAT)?

 one.
 By attaching this HAT on a Raspberry Pi, you can develop an intricate weather station or even a space explorer.

-Another fascinating HAT is the Keyfob HAT.
-This module provides a compact and user-friendly keyfob interface for your Raspberry Pi.
-It's perfect for those seeking to combine computing and remote control operations in an innovative and engaging manner.
+your Raspberry Pi.
+It's perfect for those seeking to combine computing and remote control operations in an

 In essence, 'Hardware Attached on Top' or HATs act as a bridge, allowing us to couple the world of physical